vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/foiling-percentage.png)

    Now create a chart to display the foiling percentage for all the teams.
-First, create a new chart with overall foiling percentage by right clicking on the new Foiling Percentage field and choosing "Create Best Visualization"
+First, create a new chart with overall foiling percentage by right clicking on the new Foiling Percentage field and choosing **Create Best Visualization**.

    ![pic2](images/foiling-percentage2.png)